SunnySparks/Ruby-capstone/README.md

 ![Execute](Execute.png)

-- Then the program will show you in which lines there are missing parentheses
+- Then the program will show you the path of your file and also in which lines there are missing parentheses

 ![Display](Result_display.png)